0770449/KamaljeetKaur_WEB301_Assignments_F22/StarterFiles/Readme.md

 Use [this link](https://www.webmobilefirst.com/en/devices/) to find your mobile devices resolution.
 Note your phone and its resolution below.

-Your name:
+Your name:Kamaljeet Kaur
-Your phone model:
+Your phone model: Apple iPhone 14PRO(2022) Resolution:(Width:390px, Height:844px)
-Resolution: